BlakeOne/ComfyUI-SchedulerMixer/README.md

 # ComfyUI-SchedulerMixer
-Create a custom schedule from a weighted average of the built-in schedulers
+Create a custom scheduler from a weighted average of the built-in schedulers